SilasvanderWaal/SilasvanderWaal/README.md

 - 👋 Hi, I’m @SilasvanderWaal
 - 👀 I’m interested in computer software and hardware
-- 🌱 I’m currently learning code
+- 🌱 I’m currently learning to code
 - 💞️ I’m looking to collaborate on learning to code together
 - 📫 How to reach me: silasvanderwaal@gmail.com